eliel-monfort/DBProject_328269121_329114573/Stage_1/README.md

 ---

 ## 💾 Backup
-### 📽 Video of the Backup:
+### 📽 Video of Backup implementation demo:
-To watch the video click [here](https://github.com/eliel-monfort/DBProject_328269121_329114573/raw/refs/heads/main/Stage_1/Backup/Video/Backup_Video.mp4).
+To download and watch the video click [here](https://github.com/eliel-monfort/DBProject_328269121_329114573/raw/refs/heads/main/Stage_1/Backup/Video/Backup_Video.mp4).

-The video demonstrates how we create and restore backups to ensure data is safe and easy to recover when needed.
+The video shows how we created and restored backups to keep our data safe and easy to recover.
-The backup process helps keep the data safe and ensures it stays intact.
-Regular backups are important to prevent losing data if something goes wrong with the system.
-In this project, we used PostgreSQL's built-in tools to create backups.
+We used PostgreSQL’s built-in tools for this.
+Regular backups are important in case something goes wrong.
+They help make sure the data stays safe and doesn't get lost.

-The backup also allows my partner and me to work on the project at the same time.
-By using the backup file, we can work on different parts without worrying about messing up the data, making our teamwork smoother.
+Backups also helped us work on the project as a team.
+By using the backup file, we could work on different parts without messing up each other's work.